-NAISDA currently have four annual residencies:
+NAISDA organises three annual residencies:

-College Residency I & II
+College Residency I

 Between two and six Aboriginal and Torres Strait Islander Cultural Tutors leave their home communities early each year to live on campus at NAISDA.
-During this visit, NAISDA DAs are immersed in all aspects of cultural dance and lifestyle, with a learning focus ranging from dance, song and cultural understanding to props and costume-making.
+During this visit, NAISDA Developing Artists are immersed in all aspects of cultural dance and lifestyle, with a learning focus ranging from dance, song and cultural understanding to props and costume-making.
 When the Cultural Tutors return home, NAISDA’s cultural teachers are responsible for the DAs rehearsing the dances throughout the year.

-Remote Residency III
+Remote Residency II

-College Residency IV
+College Residency III